holisticnetworking/title-to-terms/readme.txt

 		~ designed to work with both WP and WPMU
 		~ lowerNoPunc function now removes posessive 's from words ~ addresses issue where tags are created even if they're not added to the post
+* 2.1 ~ Two bug fixes:
+		~ Use of the deprecated number-based roles in the add_options_menu() call has been fixed.
+		~ Added isset() check to form submission check.
+Whoops!
+Error checking not turned on.
+		~ NOTE: I am aware of the issue with this plugin not working in 3.0 and the next release will correct this issue.
+This will probably make the plugin inoperable for <3.0.
+Please upgrade your system to continue using this plugin.

 == Acknowledgements ==